The Journey Story

 What is a Journey Story?

-Component Parts: Path Points
+The Component Parts: Path Points

 There is a structure of path points, or key components, that make up what we call a “Journey Story.”
-These path points are recorded specifically to create an arc or framework of a person’s movement.
+These path points (like dates, locations, travel details, etc) are recorded specifically to create an arc or framework of a person’s movement.
 We stick to this formula in our reporting and documentation for a few reasons.
-First, to have an organized geographical record that traces a person’s path of migration; next, to keep a record of human rights abuses and violence to be drawn upon for accountability; and lastly, to allow the participant to view and conceptualize their journey holistically.

 Telling the Journey Story offers a moment of confidence and dignity to emerge, things that will later be systematically interrogated in the social and legal travails that attend their asylum cases and newcomer statuses to a country.

-People: Individual and Correspondent
+The People: Individual and Correspondent

 The construction of a Journey Story develops between an assigned regional correspondent who meets people at the port of entry (but also often elsewhere in a national territory) as close as possible to the arrival date of the person whose story is being documented.